SUSE-Developer-Community/sandbox-welcome-content/content/advanced.md

 [Rabbit MQ](https://www.rabbitmq.com) is an open source message broker.
 It's very useful for splitting work across processes and treating the system as a flow of data.
 Splitting this work over a event bus allows you to better control scaling of tasks that might take significant processing time without blocking new requests coming in.

 ### Sample Application

-For a sample application, let's build the sample `longtime_add` Celery application in CAP.
+For an amazingly basic sample application, let's build the sample `longtime_add` Celery application in CAP and then expose it via HTTP using flask.

 {{<callout title="Note">}}
 This is not at all production code and is only intended to show how to set up Celery workers in Python.